Lettuce Turnip The Beet

 Potatoes are a fake vegetable, imo.
 While certainly very nutritious, the potato has a macro nutrient profile more similar of grains, being higher in calories and carbs.
 In the classic protein/carb/veggie dinner plate, potatoes, along with sweet potatoes, fill the roll of carbs (like rice or beans), not veggie (like broccoli or salad).

 That doesn't mean potatoes aren't healthy; far from it.
 This starchy vegetable is rich in potassium, containing more than bananas.
 Additionally, potatoes contain both vitamin B6 and vitamin C, as well as a decent amount of fiber.
-They support heart health, provide lasting energy, and promote satiety.
+Particularly resistant starch, which regulates blood sugar, boosts insulin sensitivity, and benefits your gut microbiome.
+Boiled potatoes are also the highest food on the Satiety Index, meaning that they're considered the most filling.
+Overall, potatoes protect against free radical damage, aid in nerve and muscle function, and promote satiety.

 Serving Size: 1 small (170 g)